Latvia

 Gift taxes

 Gifts in any form from individuals are subject to the progressive PIT rate after applying an annual exemption of EUR 1,425 to the value of the gift.
-Small gifts of up to EUR 15 (including VAT) from the employer are exempt from PIT.
+Gifts of up to EUR 100 (including VAT) from the employer are exempt from PIT.
 Gifts between spouses and relatives up to the third degree are fully exempt.
-Starting from 1 July 2024, the exemption also applies to gifts between persons who have registered a civil partnership.
+The exemption also applies to gifts between persons who have registered a civil partnership.

 Light corporate vehicle tax (LCVT)